Environment Setup and Validation#

 Environment Description#

-The static apple-to-plate workflow ships its own GalileoG1StaticPickAndPlaceEnvironment registered under galileo_g1_static_pick_and_place.
-It reuses the same galileo_locomanip background USD and the same OpenXR retargeter as the loco-manipulation apple-to-plate environment, but defaults to the g1_wbc_agile_pink embodiment (AGILE end-to-end velocity policy) instead of g1_wbc_pink (HOMIE stand+walk pair).
-The static task never walks, so AGILE’s single-policy backend is a better fit than HOMIE’s stand/walk model split — both share the same 23-D action layout and OpenXR retargeter pipeline, so only the lower-body ONNX backend changes.
-Both the apple and the destination plate are placed on the same shelf so the robot never needs to drive its base anywhere — WBC just holds the standing pose.
-The g1_wbc_pink embodiment is still accepted as an override for users who specifically want HOMIE.
+The static apple-to-plate workflow ships its own GalileoG1StaticPickAndPlaceEnvironment, exposed by the example-environment registry as galileo_g1_static_pick_and_place.
+It reuses the same galileo_locomanip shelf scene and the same OpenXR retargeter as the loco-manipulation apple-to-plate environment, but defaults to the g1_wbc_agile_pink embodiment for recording.
+The static task never walks, so AGILE’s single-policy lower-body backend is a better fit than HOMIE’s stand/walk model split.
+Both the apple and destination plate are placed on the same shelf, so the WBC only needs to hold the standing pose.

 Note